RSPBA faces difficult questions at Northern Ireland branch AGM

 Embelton took the chief executive role with the RSPBA in 2001.
 He had no known previous background in piping and drumming.

-Despite saying that he neither likes nor participates in social media, he provided his advise to those who do.
+Despite saying that he neither likes nor participates in social media, he provided his advice to those who do.
 He also suggested that RSPBA members should attend branch meetings to obtain information.

 “I think you have to be very careful,” Embelton said.
 “If you’re reading postings on social media and going to believe it, please make sure that you respect and trust the person posting it.
 Don’t just accept it from people you don’t know.
 And if you have any questions, you have three members from this branch who attend regular meetings and are fully briefed on all the goings-on.
 If you don’t attend branch meetings, you don’t find out what’s going on.
 Don’t believe social media.
 Ask your branch.”